-Schemes in Early Stages
+Schemes in early stages

 The following schemes are being considered by Winchester City Council for future development as part of its New Homes Programme.

-- Public Consultation on 19 July 2016 in St Luke’s Church Hall.
-The consultation boards and feedback from the event are available to view in the ‘Documents’ section on the right hand side of the page.
+Residents of Abbotts Barton were consulted on the proposals at an event on Tuesday 9 July 2019.
+The boards displayed at the event and a summary of feedback are available to view in the ‘Documents’ section on the right hand side of the page.

 Knowle Water Meadows